OpenSpace/openspace.github.io/docs/developers/compiling/windows.md

     - `OPENSPACE_MODULE_CEFWEBGUI`
     - `OPENSPACE_MODULE_WEBBROWSER`
     - `OPENSPACE_MODULE_WEBGUI`
+1. Check the `Qt5_DIR` path variable value.
+It may be necessary to manually set this to the location of your Qt5 installation (mentioned in general build wiki).
+For example, the path might look something like: C:/Qt/5.12.2/msvc2017_64/lib/cmake/Qt5.
 1. Press the `Configure` button in CMake.
 Expect errors, which you will then correct:
     - The first time you press `Configure` you are asked to select a "generator" for the project.
 Select "Visual Studio 15 2017 Win64" (the Win64 is the important part)
     - Configure again, as needed, until you resolve all the errors (except anything that says "this warning is for project developers")